 On the other hand, mixing formula types, can be a greater challenge.
-As you may know, there are many different kinds of formula, from the ordinary milk based formula, to very specialised ones, such as hydrolysate formula and soy milk formula.
+As you may know, there are many different kinds of formula, from the ordinary milk-based formula, to very specialized ones, such as hydrolysate formula and soy milk formula.

-If your baby has tummy issues, such as a lot of gas, constipation or even infant colic, then switching to a differnt kind of formula (for example lactose free) can make a world of difference.
-In such case, do not switch between different kinds once you have found one that works.
-It is even worth bringing your own formula brand and type to day care, to make sure your baby gets what actually works.
+If your baby has tummy issues, such as a lot of gas, constipation, or even infant colic, then switching to a different kind of formula (for example lactose-free) can make a world of difference.
+In such a case, do not switch between different kinds once you have found one that works.
+It is even worth bringing your own formula brand and type to daycare, to make sure your baby gets what actually works.

 For babies with cow’s milk allergy or lactose intolerance, the type of formula should not be switched, obviously.